JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 The KEPF language is used to create conversations with LLMs (Large Language Models) in a way that is easy to understand and use.

+The KEPF language is designed to be used by Prompt Engineers.
 The KEPF language is designed to be used by non-programmers.
-It is designed to be used by the domain experts.
-It is designed to be used by the people who know the problem domain.
+The KEPF language is designed to be used by domain experts (i.e. people who know the problem domain).

 #### When we are discussing "how to build a conversation" (using KEPF), we cannot avoid seeing "the conversation we are building".

 I will avoid discussions about the conversations themselves (Prompt Engineering).
 And try to keep this document a ***HOW TO CREATE A PROMPT*** using the KEPF language.

 ## The grammar of the KEPF Language
 The KEPF language is a Domain Specific Language (DSL) that is used to create the prompts for the LLMs.
 The language is designed to be simple and easy to use.

 ### General Syntax
-The KEPF Language is line based.
-Each line is a statement.
+The KEPF Language is line based.  i.e. Each line is a statement.

 Prompts to LLMs consist of messages.
 KEPF has a concept of the 'current message' which is being built.
 Text is added to the 'current message' until a new message is started or the Iteration with the LLM is started.

-There are 2 types of statements:
+In KEPF there are 2 types of statements:
 1. ***Key Word Statements***: These are lines that:
    - have a period ('.') in column one
    - immediately followed by a keyword